navikt/mock-oauth2-server/README.md

 ##### Routes

-You can add and customize http routs for your authorization server.
+You can add and customize http routes for your authorization server.

 ````kotlin
 fun main() {